quantaosun/Chemistry-Electronic-Lab-Book/README.md

 ## About the ELN
 [Click here to visit the ELN](https://reaction.qutesun.me).
 You can register and explore its features.

+It relies on a free vps, to minimise the cost of the potential charge, this ELN was configured to be closed between 9pm-9am Beijing time, and up between 9am-9pm during the day.

 ### **Important Notice**
 This is a **personal project** and will be terminated by **January 2026**.
 Please **do not use it for any serious or production-level projects**.